-"Batt_Rx" Indicates that voltage from RX dropped below 4.5 volts.
+"Batt_Rx" Indicates that voltage from RX dropped below 4.5 volts

-"Bat_ECU" means that ECU battery voltage dropped below 8.4 volts.
-"Acc.Error" appears when turbine is about to flameout because of a too aggressive acceleration setting.
-When this happens the ECU automatically increases the "acceleration time" parameter by 1 point.
+"Bat_ECU" Means that ECU battery voltage dropped below 9.? volts

+"Acc.Error" appears when turbine is about to flameout because a too aggressive acceleration.
+When this happens the ECU automatically increases 1 point in the "acceleration time" parameter

-"Max_Pump" means that the pump reached its maximum power setting without reaching the maximum turbine RPM.
+"Max_Pump" means that the pump reached its maximum power without reaching the maximum turbine RPM

-"Over_Amp" indicates that the ECU current consumption exceeded the maximum programmed limit.
+"Over_Amp" indicates that the current consumption exceeded the maximum programmed limit.